-- tightly-knit fabrics, so your baby cannot get a finger or toe caught in loose knitting or weaving - no knitted mittens or booties that could entangle your baby's fingers or toes - no drawstrings, which could strangle your baby - no hoods or high collars that can cover your baby's face - no extra buttons, ribbons or decorative items that could come off and get into your baby's mouth, which could choke your baby
+- Tightly-knit fabrics, so your baby cannot get a finger or toe caught in loose knitting or weaving.
+No knitted mittens or booties that could entangle your baby's fingers or toes. - No drawstrings or belts, which could strangle your baby. - No hoods or high collars that can cover your baby's face. - No loose threads or buttons.
+No extra buttons, ribbons or decorative items that could come off and get into your baby's mouth, which could choke your baby.